EricssonResearch/spindump/doc/api/analyzer.md

 The library allocates memory as needed using malloc and free, and upon calling the analyzer uninitialization function, no allocated memory remains.

 Some of the allocation sizes can be changed in the relevant header files or through -D flag settings in the makefiles.
-For instance, the default number of sequence numbers stored for tracking TCP ACKs and COAP requests is 50, as defined in src/spindump_seq.h:
+For instance, the default number of sequence numbers stored for tracking TCP ACKs, SCTP SACKs and COAP requests is 50, as defined in src/spindump_seq.h:

     #ifndef spindump_seqtracker_nstored
     #define spindump_seqtracker_nstored		50